Let There Be Light (1946 film): Content

 The film begins with an introduction stating that 20 percent of wartime casualties are of a psychiatric nature.
 Veterans are transported from a medical ship to Mason General Hospital to be treated for mental conditions brought about by war.
 A group of 75 U.S. service members—recent combat veterans suffering from various "nervous conditions" including psychoneurosis, battle neurosis, conversion disorder, amnesia, severe stammering and anxiety states—arrive at the facility.
 They are brought into a room and told by an admissions officer to not be alarmed by the cameras, which will make a photographic record of their progress.
 Next are scenes of interviews between a doctor and some of the patients about their problems and the circumstances leading to that point.
-Various treatment methods are depicted, such as narcosynthesis, hypnosis, group psychotherapy, music therapy and work therapy.
+Various treatment methods are depicted, such as narcosynthesis, hypnosis, group psychotherapy, and work therapy.
 One soldier with amnesia is hypnotized to remember the trauma of the Japanese bombings on Okinawa and his life before that point.
 Another is given an intravenous injection of sodium amytal to induce a hypnotic state, curing him of his mental inability to walk.
 The treatments are followed by classes (designed to reintegrate patients into civilian life) and group therapy sessions.
 Therapists reassure the patients that there is no shame in receiving treatment for their mental conditions and that civilians subjected to the same stresses would develop the same conditions.
 The documentary shifts its tone to a sense of normalcy, with the soldiers performing regular activities and complaining about everyday problems.
 The film ends with some of the featured patients participating in a ceremony in which they are discharged, not just from the hospital, but from military service, and returned to civilian life.